Technophobes/usa-counties/readme.md

 The worker runs the function `station_queue.add_station_from_queue` on every item that gets put in the queue.

-The api "stations" POST endpoint puts the request data on the queue.
+The api "counties" POST endpoint puts the request data on the queue.